C-NASIR/AI-Companion/README.md

 ### Crash-test durability

-1. Start the backend (`uvicorn app.main:app --reload` or `docker compose up`) and kick off a run that streams for a few seconds (e.g., a question that triggers retrieval/respond).
+1. Start the backend (`uvicorn app.main:create_app --factory --reload` or `docker compose up`) and kick off a run that streams for a few seconds (e.g., a question that triggers retrieval/respond).
 2. Tail the workflow events: `tail -f backend/data/events/<run_id>.jsonl | rg workflow`.
 3. After you see `workflow.step.started` for `respond` or `retrieve`, kill the backend process (CTRL+C or `docker compose stop backend`).
 4. Restart the backend.
 On boot it reloads `RunState` + `WorkflowState`, observes pending steps, and emits `workflow.step.started` again without duplicating prior output/tool effects.